Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 --Title IX of the Education Amendments of 1972

-Rachel serves as the Title IX Coordinator and can be reached at Rachel.King@curry.edu, 617-979-3516.
+Curry College's Interim Title IX coordinator is Elizabeth Canning and can be reached at firstname.lastname@example.org or 617-979-3516.
 Her office is located in the King Building (55 Atherton Street).

-Curry College affiliates, including third parties, can contact Rachel if they:
+Curry College affiliates, including third parties, can contact Elizabeth if they:

 Inquiries about discrimination or harassment covered by Curry's policy may also be directed to: